w-h-a/ls180/relational-models.md

 > S({set of identifiers}, {set of data types}, {set of sets of constraints})

 What's going on here?
 Primarily, _S_ takes a particular set of identifiers and a particular set of data types (e.g., `varchar(50)`, `boolean`, `decimal(8, 2))` as input.
 But _S_ also takes a particular set of sets of constraints (e.g., {`unique`}, {`unique`, `not null`}, {`primary key`}) as input as well. _S_ yields a proper subset of the Cartesian product over the input sets.
-So, for example, the relation schema for _product_ is a particular subset of all possible ordered triples of:
+So, for example, a relation schema for _product_ is a proper subset of all ordered triples of:

 > ({`id`, `name`, `market_success`}, {`integer`, `boolean`, `varchar(20)`, ...}, {{`unique`}, {`unique`, `not null`}, ..., {`primary key`}, ...})

-_That_ relation schema or subset of all possible ordered triples is:
+_That_ relation schema or proper subset of all ordered triples is:

 > P({`id`, `name`, `market_success`}, {`integer`, `boolean`, `varchar(20)`, ...}, {{`unique`}, {`unique`, `not null`}, ..., {`primary key`}, ...})

 Each such ordered triple in the above set is an attribute of _product_.
 We may say similar things about our other classes, including our relationship classes.
-For example, the relation schema for _funds_ is the subset of all possible ordered triples:
+For example, a relation schema for _funds_ is a proper subset of all ordered triples:

 > F({`id`, `product_id`, `business_unit_id`}, {`integer`, `boolean`, `varchar(20)`, ...}, {{`unique`}, {`unique`, `not null`}, ..., {`primary key`}, ...})